-The pre-migration tasks which the user should perform to get a smooth on-premises Exchange to Office 365 migration are divided into points.
+The pre-migration tasks which the user should perform to get a smooth migration from on-premises Exchange to Office 365 are divided into points.
 Let us discuss them.

 Planning and preparation start with proper communication among the organization members.
 Before starting the migration project, each user should have complete information about the migration plan, how it is going to be executed, and what will be the impacts and changes within the organization due to this migration.
 Other important considerations of pre-migration check are migration day, time frame, and resource management.
 The plan should be discussed among the members on a rough basis to get ideas from different brains, and after the brainstorming, the administrator should draft a proper project plan for the migration without any discrepancies in it.
 You can use the checklist prepared by Microsoft for effective premigration planning.
 You can add or modify this checklist according to your requirements.

 Next pre-migration task is to prepare the inventory for the on-premises Exchange.
 The details you should have before the migration are:

 Inspect Current Environment